pydn/ComfyUI-to-Python-Extension/README.md

 ### Other Changes

 I also fixed what seemed to be a minor bug with exporting certain Crystools nodes, possibly due to their unusual name.

+### Improvement TODO

+Disable export of invalid nodes (ones for which required args are not satisfied) and log a warning to the console.

 ## Original Description